alichtman/gardening-starter-pack/README.md

 $ sudo tail /var/log/kern.log # Print last 10 kernel log messages
 ```

-It's possible that by default the device is only accessible by root so we need to change the permissions after loading our module
+It's possible that by default the device is only accessible by root so we need to change the permissions after loading our module with:

 `$ sudo chmod 0666 /dev/<MODULE_NAME>`